 ADILAS IP Indemnity.
-ADILAS shall defend and/or settle at its expense, any claims, actions or proceedings against IBC to the extent arising out of or relating to any misappropriation or infringement by the Services or the User Guide of any third party’s proprietary or intellectual property right (“IBC Claims”), and ADILAS shall pay all damages finally awarded by a court of competent jurisdiction to such third party against IBC, or any settlement amounts agreed by ADILAS in writing; subject to the conditions that, IBC shall notify ADILAS promptly of any IBC Claims, permit ADILAS to control the defense and settlement of such IBC Claims (provided that IBC may participate with counsel of its own choosing, at its own expense), and assist ADILAS, at ADILAS’s expense, in defending or settling such IBC Claims.
+ADILAS shall defend and/or settle at its expense, any claims, actions or proceedings against IBC to the extent arising out of or relating to any misappropriation or infringement by the Services of any third party’s proprietary or intellectual property right (“IBC Claims”), and ADILAS shall pay all damages finally awarded by a court of competent jurisdiction to such third party against IBC, or any settlement amounts agreed by ADILAS in writing; subject to the conditions that, IBC shall notify ADILAS promptly of any IBC Claims, permit ADILAS to control the defense and settlement of such IBC Claims (provided that IBC may participate with counsel of its own choosing, at its own expense), and assist ADILAS, at ADILAS’s expense, in defending or settling such IBC Claims.
 ADILAS shall not be liable for any settlement amounts entered into by IBC without ADILAS’s prior written approval.
 If ADILAS has reason to believe that it would be subject to an injunction or continuing damages based on the Services, then ADILAS shall be entitled to either modify the Services to make it non-infringing and/or remove the misappropriated material, replace the Services or portion thereof with a service or materials that provide substantially the same functionality or information, or, if neither of the foregoing is commercially practicable, require IBC and the Customers to cease reselling, receiving and/or using the Services, as the case may be, and refund to IBC (a) a pro-rata portion of any one (1) time Fees (based on a three (3) year, straight-line depreciation schedule from the date of payment), and any Fees that have been pre-paid by IBC but are unused.
 The foregoing notwithstanding, ADILAS shall have no liability for a claim of infringement or misappropriation to the extent caused by (i) the combination of Services with any other service, software, data or products not provided by ADILAS, which claim would have been avoided if the Services had not been so combined; or (ii) the use of any material provided by IBC or any Customers; (iii) any use or re-sale of the Services outside the Territory; or (iv) any breach by IBC of this Agreement or by any Customers of any Services policies and/or procedures.
 THE FOREGOING IS ADILAS’S SOLE AND EXCLUSIVE LIABILITY, AND IBC’S SOLE AND EXCLUSIVE REMEDY FOR ANY INFRINGEMENT OR MISAPPROPRIATION OF ANY THIRD-PARTY INTELLECTUAL PROPERTY RIGHTS.